RUNCARZY/uavs3e/README.md

 # Run tests
 ## window/linux

-  uavs3e [--config file] [-paramShort ParameterValue] [--paramLong ParameterValue]
+  uavs3e [-f file] [-p param=ParameterValue]

-     --config file
+     --f file
-             All Parameters are initially taken from the 'file', typically: "encode_RA.cfg".
+             All Parameters are initially taken from the 'file', typically: "bin/encode_ra.cfg".

-     -paramShort ParameterValue
-     --paramLong ParameterValue
+     -p param = ParameterValue
-             If -paramShort or --paramLong parameters are present, then the ParameterValue will override the default settings in the configuration file.
+             If parameters are present, then the ParameterValue will override the default settings in the configuration file.

 # Contributors